Jesse King (lacrosse)

-Jesse King (born July 12, 1992) is a Canadian professional lacrosse player who plays for the Calgary Roughnecks in the National Lacrosse League, captaining the club.
-He has previously played for the Georgia Swarm in the NLL and the Rochester Rattlers in Major League Lacrosse.
+Jesse King (born July 12, 1992) is a Canadian professional lacrosse player who plays for the Vancouver Warriors in the National Lacrosse League.
+He has previously played for the Georgia Swarm and the Calgary Roughnecks in the NLL, captaining the latter, and for the Rochester Rattlers in the Major League Lacrosse.

 King was named to the 2016 NLL All-Rookie Team.
 In college, he played for the Ohio State Buckeyes.